petrstepanov/root-eclipse/README.md

 4. Click "Search Project" next to the "C/C++ Application" field.
 Specify the "root-eclipse" execuable built earlier.
 5. Select "Enable Auto Build"
 6. Go to the "Debugger" tab.
 Uncheck "Stop on startup at:".

+Finally we can run the project in Debug mode.
+In Eclipse menu select `Run → Debug`.
+Eclipse will run the project and simultaneously start indexing all ROOT source files.
+Depending on the speed of your hard drive and memory indexing will require from several minutes to about an hour.
+On older computers with SATA hard drives I recommend storing Eclipse workspace folder as well as ROOT and Geant4 sources [on the RAMDISK](https://github.com/patrikx3/ramdisk).

+### Eclipse Post-Install Notes

+Last but not least.
+Cmake links program source folder to the project twice: as `[Source directory]` and `[Subprojects]`.
+In order to avoid confusion we will exclude duplicated files.
+Press `CTRL+Shift+R` to show the "Open Resource" dialog.
+Click on three dots on the right.
+Check "Filter Duplicated Resources".

 ## Compiling and installing with GNU Make
 This option might seem rudimentary.
 However it gives a good understanding of building a stand-alone CERN ROOT project.
 Also this option is useful for running the code if user does not have root permisions on computer.
 For instance, if working on the remote computer.